ako/ConnectorKitDemo/readme.md

 ---
+title: "Building Microflow actions using the Mendix Connector Kit"
+space: "Mendix 7 How-to's"
+category: "Extendability"
+parent:
+description: "Create custom Microflow actions using advanced Connector Kit options"
+tags: ["Java","Connector Kit","Microflow action","Parameter type"]
+toc-level: 1
 output:
   word_document: default
   html_document: default
 ---
-# Building Microflow actions using the Mendix Connector Kit
+## 1 Introduction

 Last year with Mendix 6.6 we introduced [the Connector Kit][4].
 The goal of this enhancement is to enable Java developers to easily add powerful and robust new